 The Company is committed to the principles of the UK Corporate Governance Code published by the Financial Reporting Council (FRC), which sets out standards of good practice for listed companies such as Taylor Wimpey.

-We ﬁrmly believe that good Corporate Governance is essential and it remains a top priority.
-The way in which we run our business is of paramount importance to us and is what enables Taylor Wimpey to successfully deliver our business plans and objectives.
+The way in which we run our business is of paramount importance to us and is what enables Taylor Wimpey to successfully deliver on our purpose to create great homes and thriving communities.

 Articles of Association